-Mexico announces killing of drug cartel kingpin ‘El Mencho’
+Violence erupts in Mexico after killing of drug cartel kingpin ‘El Mencho’

 “There is absolute coordination with the governments of all states; we must remain informed and calm,” Sheinbaum wrote on X.

-According to The New York Times, the violence erupted in at least five Mexican states, and
+According to The New York Times, the violence erupted in at least five Mexican states, and the Spanish newspaper El Pais also reported “blockades” in central Mexico.

 An Al Jazeera witness shared photos of a burned-out bus on a major highway in Guadalajara, the capital of Jalisco, which will host several matches in the upcoming FIFA World Cup.